kdybkowski/Km-to-Mi-Converter/README.md

 ## Used technologies/frameworks/libraries/languages
 Python 3.11, tkinter, PyInstaller 6.11.1
 ## Installation
-Download folder "client" and run "Km-to-Mi-Converter.exe".
+Download folder "client" and run "Km-to-mi-Converter.exe".
 You need to have Python installed on your machine to run this application.
 ## License
 Copyright (c) [2024] [Karol Dybkowski]